gardarh/homealbum/README.md

 python manage.py migrate
 ```

-Make sure your `PHOTOS_BASEDIR` contains at least one album.
+Make sure your `HOMEALBUM_PHOTOS_BASEDIR` contains at least one album.
 An expected folder
 structure is described in the Introduction section.

-With the above structure and `PHOTOS_BASEDIR` configured accordingly in
+With the above structure and `HOMEALBUM_PHOTOS_BASEDIR` configured accordingly you should
-`development_settings.py` you should now run the following:
+now run the following:

 ```
-export DJANGO_SETTINGS_MODULE=homealbum.development_settings
+source .env.local
 cd django_homealbum/
 python manage.py makethumbs && python manage.py makedb
 ```